 Super Off-Peak Day:

 |Evening (Monday - Friday)||No restrictions||

 Super Off-Peak Day:

-|Weekends and Bank Holidays||No restrictions||No restrictions|
+|Weekends and Bank Holidays||No restrictions||No restrictions||None|

-Off-Peak, Off-Peak Day and Super Off-Peak Day tickets which do not involve travel to, from or via central London are generally restricted in the morning period only.
-Typically, Off-Peak and Off-Peak Day tickets are valid after 08.45 or 09.00 outside Greater London, and after 09.30 for journeys outwards from the London suburbs, and Super Off-Peak Day tickets are valid after 12.00.
-Please enquire as to the exact validity of tickets for the journey you intend to make.
+Tickets which do not involve travel to, from or via central London are generally restricted in the morning period only.
+Typically, Off-Peak and Off-Peak Day tickets are valid after 08:45 or 09:00 outside Greater London, and after 09:30 for journeys outwards from the London suburbs, and Super Off-Peak Day tickets are valid after 12:00.
+Please enquire as to the restrictions applying to the journey you wish to make.

 Buy your Off-Peak or Super Off-Peak train ticket now

-From Ticket Vending Machines (TVMs) at participating stations
+From ticket machines at participating stations

 From station ticket offices

 You can buy the full range of tickets from staffed ticket offices.
-Our ticket offices will accept all major credit/debit cards, cash, National Rail vouchers and rail warrants.
+Our ticket offices accept all major credit/debit cards, cash, National Rail vouchers and rail warrants.